TheFireCo/genkit-plugins/examples/README.md

       maxOutputTokens: 100,
       topK: 20,
       stopSequences: ['abc'],
-      visual_detail_level: 'high', //Only for OpenAI models
+      visualDetailLevel: 'high', // Only for OpenAI models },
-    },
   },
   `Does the object {{object_name}} exist in the given image {{media url=image_url}}?
 If it does, what color is it and what are some details about it?`